ArunAlex/BusinessDayCalculator/README.md

 Given this data structure, the BusinessDaysBetweenTwoDates() function should be able to be extended to take a list of public holiday rules, rather than a list of DateTimes, and calculate the number of business days between two dates using those rules to define public holidays.

-*Assumptions: The Public Holidays are based in Australia and every state has a date for specific holidays such as Kings Birthday.
+*Approach: The Public Holidays are based in Australia and every state has a date for specific holidays such as Kings Birthday.
 Therefore the rules has been created based on those assumptions.
 Every rule inherits the interface IHolidayRule and list of these rules are passed to our function BusinessDayBetweenDates.
-Also, I had taken the effort to have the country code for these rules which is AU.
-The intention is to expand holiday rules beyond Australia and we can pass rules specific to countries*
+For example, KingsBirthdayHolidayRule will process the date and verify if it is on the public holiday or not.
+Also, this rule handles the state criteria so that the correct public holiday is verified.
+Although, the specification doesnt talk about country specific holidays, I have added country code for the rules in order to handle country holidays.
+Currently all the rules created has country code AU*

 The solution is in .NET 7.0 and I have created a WEB API project where the functions are used inside the endpoints